jakob-bagterp/colorist-for-python/docs/user-guide/extended-colors/hex.md

 ---

 # Hex Colors
+## What are Hex Colors?
-The 24-bit Hex color model covers over 16 million colors, and each color can be defined with a code in hexadecimal, for instance `#00aaff`, that can be broken down into a [RGB value](rgb.md):
+The 24-bit Hex color model covers over 16 million colors, and each color can be defined with a code in hexadecimal, for instance `#00aaff` or sometimes shortened to `#0af`, that can be broken down into a [RGB value](rgb.md):

 | Hex Code | RGB Value | Color |
 | -------- | --------- | ----- |